muchimi/JoystickGremlinEx/docs/usage.md

 If a device was saved to a profile, the profile is loaded, and the device is no longer detected, GremlinEx will indicate the device is not currently available with a disconnected flag as shown above.
 The device can be reconnected by plugging it back in, or deleted via the context (right click) menu.
 Disconnected devices are normal when opening a profile created on a different machine as device hardware IDs will be different.

 It is possible for the disconnected device to have the same name of a current device if the device has a different hardware ID from what is currently detected.

+#### Tip: copy mapping from one device to the other

+You can copy all mappings from a disconnected device to another connected device using the right-click context menu.
+This is helpful if you changed devices but wish to copy the mappings from one to enother.
+GremlinEx will copy one to one inputs that are in the disconnected device, and also found in the target device.

+You can also save mappings to a template, and load that template back into another device, which is similar although this lets you create templates persisted to a disk file for later use in other profiles.

 ### Input area